wilsonge/fof/docs/manual/en-US/chapters/componentbase/componentbase.files.md

 Finally we call the dispatcher on the component to load the core view.

-2.1.3 dispatcher.php
+2.1.4 dispatcher.php
 ------------------------------------------

 This file simply specifies the default view for the component.
-In this case we are calling it **restaurants**
+In this case we are calling it **restaurants** as we defined earlier in our install.sql file (by calling the table #__reviews_restaurants)

 ```php
 <?php